Dr Kavita Babu

 kamalkishore [at] iisc [dot] ac [dot] in

 Kamal Kishore is from the capital city of India, New Delhi, where he completed his schooling and undergraduate education.
-Kamal Kishore completed his BSc in Zoology from Ramjas College.
-He went on to join the integrated PhD at IISc after competing in the JAM 2019 exam with an all India Rank of 5.
-Kamal Kishore is currently rotating in our lab at the Centre for Neuroscience, IISc, Bangalore.
+Kamal Kishore completed his BSc in Zoology from Ramjas College, Delhi University.
+He went on to join the integrated PhD program at IISc through the JAM 2019 exam, where he scores an all India Rank of 5.
+Kamal Kishore is currently pursuing his PhD in our lab at the Centre for Neuroscience, IISc, Bangalore.

 Kamal Kishore has qualified the CSIR-NET JRF fellowship in December 2019 and is currently studying memory formation in C. elegans with Monmita.

 Originally from Varanasi, Anusha completed her B.Sc in Biotechnology, Chemistry and Zoology from Christ (Deemed to be University), Bangalore.
 Subsequently, she cleared the IIT-JAM Biotechnology exam and joined the Department of Biological Sciences, IISc as an Integrated PhD student in August 2021.
 Anusha is interested in molecular neuroscience and is studying the role of claudins in C. elegans neurons along with Aishwarya.
 Apart from science, Anusha enjoys reading novels, photography and playing chess.